 Each of the operating Segments of the Company deals with a diverse customer base.
 While a small number of the manufacturing facilities are dependent upon one or a few customers for a significant portion of their business, no operating Segment is dependent upon any single customer or upon a few customers.
-With the addition of the Avery Segment in 2013, the Company customer base has further diversified into office products, commercial contract stationers, mass merchandisers, retail superstores, wholesalers, resellers, mail order and e-tailers.
-For 2014, the Company's two largest customers accounted for about 15% of consolidated sales.
+With the addition of the Avery Segment in 2013, the Company customer base has further diversified into office products, commercial contract stationers, mass merchandisers, retail superstores, wholesalers, resellers, mail order, e-tailers and direct to consumer.
+For 2015, the Company's two largest customers accounted for about 14% of consolidated sales.
 See also "Dependence on Customers" in Item 5: "Risk Factors" of this AIF.

-The Company has direct control over a total of approximately 10,200 employees and has four labour union contracts in the United States and Canada (covering approximately 507 employees) as at December 31, 2014.
-The labour contract in Canada, covering approximately 120 employees, expires in 2016.
-The labour contracts in the U.S, covering 89 employees, 60 employees and 238 employees expire in 2015, 2015 and 2020, respectively.
+The Company has direct control over a total of approximately 13,000 employees and has four labour union contracts in the United States and Canada (covering approximately 514 employees) as at December 31, 2015.
+The three labour contract in Canada, covering approximately 135 employees, expires in 2016.
+The labour contracts in the U.S, covering 85 employees, 68 employees and 226 employees expire in 2016, 2017 and 2020, respectively.
 A number of international locations have unionized facilities covered by local legislation.
 The Company has not experienced work stoppages at any of its locations in the last 10 years.